MalihehGaroosiha/Capstone-project/README.md

 # Capstone-project
 The ever-expanding Netflix library poses a challenge for users to discover content tailored to their preferences.
-The primary objective is to develop a recommender system that enhances user experience by suggesting relevant movies and TV shows based on their viewing history and preferences. after data processing, and delete all the steps to enter data into the ML stage.
+The primary objective is to develop a recommender system that enhances user experience by suggesting relevant movies and TV shows based on their viewing history and preferences. after data processing, and the data is ready for the ML stage.
+Each step is shown with a command up it.